rllin/halo-wiki/Bicepomatic.md

-**Bicepomatic** is our in-house dynamic bicep contraction apparatus, which is currently in development.
+**Bicepomatic** is an apparatus intended to characterize bicep contraction under dynamic conditions.
+It is intended for use in MVC-05.

 # Safety
 ### Hard Stop